khuyenlai/cse15l-lab-reports/lab1.md

 ![image](cd.png)

 When you use cd by itself (no arguments), it does nothing.
 This is because you have not prompted the computer to change into what directory you wanted to go into.
 This defaults to the same directory that you are in now, meaning you are still in the home directory and have not generated an error from the command.
+If you were to use the `cd` command to eneter into the directory "directory", and use `cd` again with no arguments, then you would simply change into the home directory.

 When using cd with a directory as the argument, you are changing into the directory that you chose.
 In this example, I changed from the home directory to the "directory" directory.
 This is correct and did not result in an error.